CAN programming interface environment

 ◆ setFlexibleDataEnabled()

-void QCanNetwork::setFlexibleDataEnabled ( bool btEnableV = true)
+void QCanNetwork::setFlexibleDataEnabled ( const bool btEnableV = true)

 Parameters